-After going through this constructive and combinatorial issue, we finally show that one can detect the classical rotation number from the quantum spectrum.
+After going through this constructive and combinatorial issue, we finally show that one can detect the classical rotation number from the joint spectrum of an associated quantum integrable system.
 We also believe that the quantum rotation number will prove to be a useful object in the study of quantum integrable (or near-integrable) systems, and we hope to apply this idea on concrete systems in a near future.
 The recent article~\cite{hamraoui2018} on asymmetric-top molecules nicely supports this idea.